Johnny Depp releases album and undertakes tour after his stormy trial

 The album includes songs by John Lennon (“Isolation”), Marvin Gaye (“What’s going on”) and the Velvet Underground (“Venus in furs”).

-There’s also room for original songs, such as “This is a song for miss Hedy Lamarr,” in which Depp pays tribute to the Hollywood movie star.
+There is also room for original songs, such as “This is a song for miss Hedy Lamarr”, in which Depp pays tribute to the Hollywood movie star.

 Hedy Lamarr was an actress of Austrian origin who succeeded in Hollywood, but she was also an outstanding inventor, who collaborated with the US Army during World War II.